ylansegal/blog/src/about.md

 ![Ylan Segal, Profile Picture](/assets/images/YlanSegal_profile.jpg)

 My name is Ylan Segal.
 I am a Software Engineer based in beautiful San Diego, California, where I lived most of my adult life.
 I grew up in Mexico City.
-You can reach me on twitter [@ylansegal][twitter] or by email at `ylan@{this top domain}`.
+You can reach me on twitter [@ylansegal][twitter], <a rel="me" href="https://mastodon.sdf.org/@ylansegal">@ylansegal@mastodon.sdf.org</a> or by email at `ylan@{this top domain}`.

 I have a Bachelors degree in Civil Engineering from the [Univerisdad Iberoamericana][uia] in Mexico City, and a Master of Science in Aeronautics and Astronautics degree from [Stanford University][stanford].
 I've been writing software for over 20 years.